Einsums/Einsums/docs/sphinx/user/index.rst

 .. image:: ../_static/index-images/Performance.png
     :alt: Breakdown of timings between various methods for contracting tensors.

-As we can see, Einsums actually outperforms the BLAS package that it is based on.
-However, it doesn't come anywhere close to raw loops in C or FORTRAN, which is expected.
-Modern FORTRAN is optimized for matrix and vector operations, so it would make sense for it to be fast.
-As for C, it lacks the overhead of doing calculations in C++.
-But this also means it lacks the extensibility needed to perform general tensor contractions with a simple interface.
-We can also show that this performance comparison is rather stable with respect to the sizes of the tensors.
+As we can see, Einsums is a bit slower than raw BLAS, but still has comparable performance to a bare loop in C.

 .. image:: ../_static/index-images/Performance_comp.png
     :alt: Comparison of timings based on tensor size.

-In the above image, we can see that Einsums stays below BLAS, but above C and FORTRAN.
-The Einsums timings are highlighted using lines connecting the data points.
+In the above image, we can see how Einsums compares to the alternatives for various sizes of the input tensors.
+It seems to grow in a similar fashion to the alternatives.
-Since it can be hard to see the values on the left side of the graph, an alternative view can be made.
-For this, the timings were divided by the time needed for the normal for loops in C, then the natural logarithm of the result was taken.
-Error bars are given to show the uncertainty of the orderings when applicable.

 .. image:: ../_static/index-images/norm_performance.png
     :alt: Rescaled comparisons of timings based on tensor size.

-As can be seen in these plots, the complexity of all of these operations seems to be similar.
-We would expect it to be about quartic.
+Since the previous graph is difficult to read for small sizes of the tensors, this provides a comparison that is normalized to the BLAS timings.
+Error bars are provided to show that the lower end is dominated by noise, and so the ordering might not be trustworthy.

 ============================